Written by Shashwathi Sandeep and published on 11 January 2022.

 She believes this festival is great for children, as they are the ones who are supposed to go and distribute the mixture, especially to homes with girl children.
 “Since our relatives live far away, I drive my daughters to their homes.
 The girls love wearing traditional dresses and jewelry.
 They look forward to visiting relatives too,” adds Roopa

-So, this is how Lavanya, Buvaneshwari and Roopa get their children involved, every year.
+So, this is how Lavanya, Buvaneshwari, and Roopa get their children involved, every year.
 These moms also have a list of tried and tested tips on getting their children to participate in the festival.

 The younger, the better.
-When your children are about three or four-years-old, start talking to them about the stories behind the festivals and why certain rituals are followed.
+When your children are about three or four years old, start talking to them about the stories behind the festivals and why certain rituals are followed.
 Make it fun and interesting in the process.

 For example, while you are drawing an intricate kolam, ask them to help too.
 Most children love to draw and are excited to try something new.
 The kolam might not look perfect, but it will make your children feel good.
-They will be thrilled to contribute something beautiful towards the harvest festival.
+They will be thrilled to contribute something beautiful to the harvest festival.

 Most children enjoy going to the local market.
-During festival time, these places throng with people, stalls and sellers.
+During festival time, these places throng with people, stalls, and sellers.
 You get to see a variety of colorful items being sold.
-So, take your children along when you go shopping so that they get to experience the sights, sounds and smells of a bustling marketplace.
+So, take your children along when you go shopping so that they get to experience the sights, sounds, and smells of a bustling marketplace.

-Ask them to choose the sugarcane, the decorated pot in which you will boil the rice and the flowers that they like.
+Ask them to choose the sugarcane, the decorated pot in which you will boil the rice, and the flowers that they like.
 Also, buy them some shimmering ethnic wear of their choice.
 This is sure to get them excited about the festival and all that it has in store for them.

 Most children love it when you give them responsibilities; it makes them feel important and that they are being taken seriously, just like an adult.
 So, put them in charge of decorating a portion of the house or drawing the kolam outside the house.
 This will give them a sense of ownership.
 Be sure to appreciate their effort, once they are done!

 Around the time of the harvest festival, there will be events in and around your locality to highlight the significance of the occasion.
 Take your children to these shows.
 Let this be a teaching moment as you explain what harvest festivals all are about.
-The ambience will set the right mood too!
+The ambiance will set the right mood too!

 This is a time when families get together and enjoy four amazing days of festivities.
 This year, don’t just let your children sit in front of the TV or play video games; instead, involve them in the celebrations.
 Children love festivals.
 Sometimes, all they need is a little nudge or a push in the right direction and they will be unstoppable.
 Here’s wishing you and your family a happy Pongal!